f-a-r-a-z/findahaiku/README.md

 # Find and Format Haikus
 This is the source code for the findahaiku Node.js package which can be used to detect and format haikus by making use of the [CMU Pronouncing Dictionary](https://en.wikipedia.org/wiki/CMU_Pronouncing_Dictionary).
+Note that this takes up 4MB of space.

 # Installation
 To install use the command: